OBarronCS/pwnbox/README.md

 docker export wsl-temp -o wsl_rootfs.tar docker rm wsl-temp

-# Optionally, gzip the tar file to create a compressed archive for sharing
-# In testing, this has reduced the size of the tarball to a third of the original size
+# Optionally, gzip the tar file to create a compressed archive for sharing.
+In testing, this has reduced the size of the tarball to a third of the original size.
 gzip -9 -v wsl_rootfs.tar

 # Step 2 - create a WSL distro with the tar file!